jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

   cases where dependencies are too hard to specify.
 Note that Dune will not be able to cache the result of actions that depend on the universe.
-In any case, this is only for dependencies in the installed world.
+In any case, this is only for dependencies in the :term:`installed world`.
 You must still specify all dependencies that come from the workspace.
 - ``(package <pkg>)`` depends on all files installed by ``<package>``, as well as on the transitive package dependencies of ``<package>``.
 This can be used